Contact us

 • Feeling of pulsations in your abdomen, similar to a heartbeat

-• In rare cases, your feet and toes may develop areas with bluish discolouration and pain, because of embolization (ie shedding of debris downstream) from the the aneurysm.
-Another term for peripheral atheroembolism is “blue toe syndrome”
+• In rare cases, your feet and toes may develop areas with bluish discolouration and pain, because of embolization (shedding of debris downstream) from the the aneurysm (“blue toe syndrome”)

 If the aneurysm ruptures, you may feel intense weakness, dizziness or pain and lose consciousness.
 This is a life threatening situation and you should immediately seek medical care.